johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 Furthermore, the information collection and validation effort for the UPDATE Receiver is restricted to validation of a single DNS message, using a SIG(0) key that the UPDATE Receiver already has.
-The UPDATE Receiver does not have to issue any DNS queries, it does not have to follow any DNSSEC signature chains to perform validation.

-Hence, as the data collection and validation is much simplified the task of the UPDATE Receiver is mostly focused on the policy issues of whether to approve the UPDATE or not.
+Hence, as the data collection and validation is much simplified the task of the UPDATE Receiver is mostly focused on the policy issues of whether to approve the UPDATE or not (i.e. the same process that a CDS and/or CSYNC scanner follows).

 # Security Considerations.